-A huge welcome to the third cohort of the London NERC DTP, who started their PhD’s today!
+A huge welcome to the fourth cohort of the London NERC DTP, who started their PhD’s today!
 I’m your Impact and Innovation Officer – which means over the next few months I’ll be helping you to develop collaborations with industry, NGOs and other non-academic partners; I’ll be helping teach you academic and popular writing, and running the Natural Environment Blog (which you’ll all be contributing to!); as well as running the website and working on the occasional public engagement project.

 This website should be your first point of call for all DTP information.
 Here you can find out about the training programme for your first two terms, and the student calendar will give you a day-to-day breakdown of lectures, field courses etc during the DTP core training.